Introduction to Deep Stack Poker

 What is a Deep Stack Poker Tournament?

-A deep stack poker tournament is one where you start with more than 300 big blinds, slow blind levels and small increments.
+A deep stack poker tournament starts with more than 300 big blinds, has slow blind levels and small increments.
 The major live tournaments are usually deep stacked and slow.
 Online is generally faster paced but there are deep stack tournaments available too.

 Deep stack poker is arguably the best and purest form to play.
 It reduces the luck and variance elements of poker and increases the skill.
-It allows you to make moves you don’t get the chance to usually and play hands you may want to play but can’t with a shorter stack.
+It allows you to make moves you don’t get the chance to.
+Deep stack poker also allows you to play hands you may want to play but can’t with a shorter stack.
 If you have the time to play them, I highly recommend the deep stack tournaments available online.